 OTHER EMERGENCY ASSISTANCE FOR STUDENTS

-If you are not eligible for CRRSA Act funds or have expenses that exceed what the CRRSA Act can provide, emergency student funds may be available through Tri-County Technical College.
+If you are not eligible for ARP Act funds or have expenses that exceed what the ARP Act can provide, emergency student funds may be available through Tri-County Technical College.
 Please complete this online request and a Tri-County team member will work with you to identify any available support resources.

-Students who receive a CRRSA Act grant are encouraged to save the money to help pay for summer and fall expenses to remain on track academically.
+Students who receive an ARP Act grant are encouraged to save the money to help pay for summer and fall expenses to remain on track academically.
 However, use of the funds is entirely at the student’s discretion.
 If you need assistance with budgeting, our Money Management Center is available to help.
 Click here to schedule an appointment.

-Public Disclosure and Reporting Requirements for CRSSA Act
+Public Disclosure and Reporting Requirements for ARP Act

-Tri-County Technical College, in accordance with the U.S. Department of Education’s Certification and Agreement previously signed under the CARES Act, will award (at minimum) $2,123,242 of the funds received from the Coronavirus Response and Relief Supplemental Appropriations Act (CRSSA Act).
+Tri-County Technical College, in accordance with the U.S. Department of Education’s Certification and Agreement previously signed under the CARES Act, will award $7,101,764 of the funds received from the American Rescue Plan Act (ARP).

 Public Disclosure and Reporting Requirements for CARES Act